R-Kearney/Smart-Shop/README.md

 # Requirements:
-Raspberry Pi - Raspbian with OneWire enabled
+-Raspberry Pi - Raspbian with OneWire enabled
-DS18b20 OneWire temperature Sensors
+-DS18b20 OneWire temperature Sensors
-Apache, PHP, Mysql, Mysqli and Python
+-Apache, PHP, Mysql, Mysqli and Python
-IFTT account with Maker recipe.
+-IFTT account with Maker recipe.

 # To USE:
 Copy Web Server files to WWW directory.

 Copy python files to the Pi.

-Make a mysql database called TempSensors and then run makeDB.py Connect the sensors to the pi
+Make a mysql database called TempSensors and then run makeDB.py

+Connect the sensors to the pi

 | DS18b20 | Signal | Raspberry Pi          |